 Goddamn it, they’re different.

 (At this point, our hypothetical FBI profiler is jotting in his notebook: Low anxiety threshold.
 Feelings of lack of control, helplessness.)

 Now, lest you think I’ve gone completely off the cliff, there are some organizational behaviors that are too nit-picky and anal retentive even for me.
 These include:

 1. Filing Ram under “Paul and Linda McCartney”

 The only reason Macca gave his wife label credit on this one is that he was being sued by Allen Klein and his assets were frozen; giving Linda half the album was the only way to bring any money into the McCartney household.
 As fun and quirky a bit of trivia as this is, I don’t see the need to enshrine it in my album collection.
 (Side note: at the last Paul McCartney concert I attended, he dedicated “Too Many People,” the lead track from this album, “to all the Wings fans.”
 Does McCartney really not remember, or care, which of his albums were Wings and which weren’t?)

 2. Filling in the Composer tag

-This is no less geeky a thing as a lot of other things I actually do, but I’ve just never gone here.
+This is no less geeky a thing than a lot of other things I actually do, but I’ve just never gone here.
 Maybe one day I’ll think to myself, “I wish I could make a smart playlist of all the Holland-Dozier-Holland songs that begin with a hard consonant.”
 Until that day, this field can stay blank.

 3. Filing Elvis Costello’s King of America under “The Costello Show”